EARLY BIRD ACTIVITIES

 Go back in time and craft a medieval shield or crown.
 Decorate your clothes with pre-Columbian art.
 Make your own matryoshka doll, beautiful luminary or European nations' flags to take home.
 Learn how to make friends from around the world in their native language.
 These fun activities and a world of other experiences awaits explorers at the Children's International Festival.

 Darrell K Royal – Texas Memorial Stadium (STD), NEZ Gate 16 Entrance

 Follow in the footsteps of a more than 100-year-old university tradition and experience the thrill of marching with the Longhorn Band (LHB).
 A rehearsal session will be held on the Joe Jamail Field in the Darrell K Royal – Texas Memorial Stadium (STD) followed by a march to the Tower for the Explore UT class photo at 5 p.m.
 This "feet on field" session will feature instruction in the “LHB” style of marching by Longhorn Band members.
 Rehearsal begins at 4 p.m. with the march to the Tower at 4:40 p.m.

 Speedway Mall Festival

 The Speedway Mall is undergoing a transformation to become a vital center to life on the campus and is transitioning from a street into a pedestrian friendly walkway from Martin Luther King, Jr. Boulevard to Dean Keeton Street.
 While construction may provide a few obstacles, the Speedway mall will be a center of unique activities during Explore UT.

-Visitors to the festival can learn from public health and fire safety demonstrations, scale the ROTC climbing wall or explore the TAME Trailblazer, a 40-foot trailer full of engineering and science exhibits sponsored by the Texas Alliance for Minorities in Engineering.
+Visitors to the festival can learn from public health and fire safety demonstrations and scale the ROTC climbing wall.

 Stop by and enjoy the Speedway Mall Festival as you make your way across campus.